northeastern-rc/rc-public-documentation/docs/source/get_started/connect.rst

 Move to a compute node
 ======================

 You should never launch any jobs from the login node ``[username@login-00~]``.
 Any job launched from the login node will be terminated.
 You can move to a compute node using the srun command or use the sbatch command to run a job on an interactive compute node.

-- To move to a compute node, at the command prompt type ``srun --pty /bin/bash``

-- See :ref:`batch_jobs` for information about using ``sbatch``.
+See :ref:`using_srun` and :ref:`using_sbatch` for more information.